Rent safe and private dog parks hosted by locals

 • Goughnuts Black MAXX Ring: As mentioned above, Goughnuts are often cited as some of the most indestructible dog toys available.
 These are single rings in multiple sizes meant for your dog to chew to their heart’s content.

-• Goughnuts HD MAXX Stick: The same Goughnuts material many dog owners love in a straight stick format to enable your pup to hold it between their paws while they chew.
+• Goughnuts Stick: The same Goughnuts material many dog owners love in a straight stick format to enable your pup to hold it between their paws while they chew.

 • KONG Extreme Chew Toy: This is a more durable take on the classic red Kong toy that has become a common sight in many dog owner homes.
 Kong says “this rubber toy is specifically designed for super power chewers and can help them get the exercise they need.”
-You can fill it with their favorite treats to keep them occupied for different periods of time, like as you do chores around the house.
+You can fill it with their favorite treats (peanut butter, greek yogurt, small bite-sized pieces, wet food, etc) to keep them occupied for different periods of time, like as you do chores around the house or practice introductory crate training.

 Supervise your dog while they chew!

-Note that when we say “chew on their own” we mean not directly interacting with you in a game of tug, fetch, or so on — but that you absolutely should still supervise!
+Note that when we say “chew on their own” we mean not directly interacting with you in a game of tug, fetch, or other structured play—but that you absolutely should still supervise!
+Even durable rubber toys. designed for aggressive chewers, can be dangerous in the wrong circumstances.

 Only leave your dog unattended with a toy or chew if you’re fully confident they won’t have problems with it.
-For example, some owners provide stuffed kongs in their dogs crates before leaving the house without issue — others keep crates completely empty because of their pets’ tendencies to rip or devour anything they’re confined with.
+For example, some owners provide kongs or other thermoplastic rubber enrichment toys stuffed with treats like peanut butter in their dogs' crates before leaving the house, without issue.
+Others keep crates completely empty because of their pets’ tendencies to rip or devour anything they’re confined with (even if it purports to be made of indestructible rubber or nylon).

 Sniffspot's Proprietary Survey Statistics